 Cooling Your Dog Down – What to do if Your Dog is Overheating

 If you suspect your dog is overheating or having heat stroke, the first thing you need to do is get him or her somewhere where it is cool.
-That may sounds obvious, but it’s a critical step that sometimes gets missed as treatment is given.
+That may sound obvious, but it’s a critical step that sometimes gets missed as treatment is given.

 Remember what I said above about how a dog cools himself through radiation and convection.
 For these to work to the dog’s benefit, the air around the dog needs to be cool.

 Second, offer smalls amounts of water (too much and your dog may vomit which can worsen dehydration) and assess his condition.
 Know the signs of dog dehydration before you need them.

 Is he able to walk?
 Is he able to stand and pant?
 If your dog is not responsive, seizing or otherwise unable to stand or move, you need to seek veterinary care immediately.

 And if you are able to take his temperature, that can be very helpful.
 Temperatures above 104ºF are dangerous.
 And the gap between dangerous and death is a narrow one, unfortunately.

 Begin to cool your dog down with a cool, wet rag, water, hose, or any other source of water.
 Keep in mind, this should be cool, NOT cold.

 Focus on cooling your dog’s head, neck and armpit areas under the front and back legs.
 If you can, put a fan on your dog as well.
 This will speed the dissipation of the heat from his body.

 Dr. Karen Becker, DVM also recommends,